Jeija/esp8266-light-alarmclock/README.md

 * The software acts as an HTTP server.
 You can access the alarm clock's site at its IP, Port 80.
 There you can manually set the light intensity or add and remove (up to 21) alarm times.
 The website is optimized for mobile browsers.
 * The software also contains an HTTP client that connects up to [http://www.timeapi.org](http://www.timeapi.org) to retrieve the current time in your timezone.
 But even if your network connection happens to fail sometimes, the internal clock will keep going.
 This could potentially be replaced with NTP.
 * Alarm times that are set on the webpage are saved to RAM and Flash so that even after a power failure the clock will remember when to wake you up.
 * Shortly after the alarm times, the light will slowly dim up.
-If, however, you manually set the light's brightness manually, this will override the dimming process.
+If, however, you set the light's brightness manually, this will override the dimming process.

 ## Attribution
 * Compile using pfalcon's [esp-open-sdk](https://github.com/pfalcon/esp-open-sdk)